The World’s Very First Christian Nation Boasting An Impressive Array Of Medieval UNESCO World Heritage-Listed Church & Monastery Complexes

 Lori’s Debed Canyon || Angkor For Churches

 My time in Armenia was always going to be brief but still I couldn’t leave the country without visiting some of its medieval church & monastery complexes.
-Lori, one of the marz, administrative regions the north of the country, offers these in abundance, not to mention some nice scenery.
+Lori, one of the marz, administrative regions in the north of the country, offers these in abundance, not to mention some nice scenery.
 So I stopped off for a few nights en route from the capital Yerevan back to Tbilisi, Georgia.
 I based myself on the outskirts of the town of Alaverdi, the largest of many such villages hugging the bends of the region’s Debed Canyon.
 With its ugly copper mine & rows of apartment high rises, both remnants of the dark Soviet days, Alaverdi itself is a bit an eyesore.
-But it’s the hills – oh the hills – surrounding the town that are the attraction, dotted as they are with ancient, atmospheric churches & monastery complexes.
-It’s like Angkor for churches & I used a combination of taxis & my feet today to visit three well-known monastery complexes, two of which, Haghpat & Sanahin, are UNESCO-listed sites.
+But it’s the hills – oh the hills – surrounding the town where the attractions lay, dotted as they are with ancient, atmospheric churches & monastery complexes.
+It’s like Angkor for churches and today I used a combination of taxis & my feet to visit three well-known monastery complexes, two of which, Haghpat & Sanahin, are UNESCO World Heritage-listed sites.

 UNESCO commenting on the Monasteries of Haghpat and Sanahin

-This place, Haghpat, has architectural splendor in abundance.
-Oh, and it has quite the location too.
-Perched on the lip of the Debed Canyon means the views of the surrounding landscape and of the far-off snow-capped peaks were reward enough for the effort it took to ultimately get here (the gazumping shenanigans of my Alaverdi-based taxi driver ensured I had to walk 5 kilometres to get here & another 12 kilometres to get from here to Sanahin).
+Haghpat has architectural splendor in abundance.
+Its location isn’t bad either.
+Perched on the lip of the Debed Canyon ensured the views on offer of the surrounding landscape and of far-off snow-capped peaks were reward enough for the effort it took to ultimately get here (the gazumping shenanigans of my Alaverdi-based taxi driver ensured I had to walk 5 kilometres to reach Haghpat, and a further 12 kilometres from here to reach Sanahin).

 Founded around 976, Haghpat’s golden period of construction was the 12th century when it was a a bustling centre of learning.
-Added to the UNESCO World Heritage list in 2000, Haghpat’s location coupled with its ensemble of churches, a bell tower, a refectory, a book depository, and over 80 khachkars (a cross-stone characteristic of Medieval Christian Armenian art, a carved, memorial stele bearing a cross and often with additional motifs) meant this was my favourite location of the day.
+Added to the UNESCO World Heritage list in 2000, Haghpat’s location coupled with its ensemble of churches, a bell tower, a refectory, a book depository, and over 80 khachkars (an Armenian cross-stone that was a characteristic of Medieval Christian Armenian art, a carved memorial stele bearing a cross and often decorated with additional motifs) meant this was my favourite location of the day.
 With the complex all to myself, I spent quite a bit of time here poking around.

-A 2 hour, 12 kilometre hike from Haghpat brought me to moss-covered, crumbling, dusty, dark, eery, grave-infested Sanahin Monastery.
+A 2 hour, 12-kilometre hike from Haghpat brought me to the crumbling, dusty, dark, eery, moss-covered & grave-infested Sanahin Monastery.
 Again finding it deserted and having it all to myself, this would have been the perfect place for me to play out all those ghoulish Halloween fantasies I never had.

 Sanahin means ‘older than that one’, a reference to its younger cousin Haghpat.
-The 10th – 13th century monastery is perched above the lip of the Debed Canyon high over Alaverdi.
-This was another monastery complex that was once an important learning centre – a library was created here in 1062 & it even a medical school flourished in the 12th century.
-Of all the Debed Canyon monastery complexes, Sanahin was the first to attain UNESCO listing when it when it attained World Heritage status in 1996, 4 years before Haghpat.
+Just like Haghpat, the 10th – 13th century monastery has a prime location perched above the lip of the Debed Canyon high over Alaverdi.
+This was another monastery complex that was once an important learning centre – a library was created here in 1062 & a medical school flourished here in the 12th century.
+Of all the Debed Canyon monastery complexes, Sanahin was the first of Armenia’s monasteries to attain World Hertiage status when it was officially recognised by UNESCO in 1996, 4 years before Haghpat.

 The other monastery complex I visited, & the first I visited on this day, was the 13th-century Akhtala Monastery some 25 kilometres from Alaverdi (I visited here while still having cordial relations with my taxi driver).
-While Akhtala may not boast UNESCO protection, it has something both Haghpat & Sanahin do not – stunning frescoes, its big drawing card.
+While Akhtala may not boast UNESCO status/protection, it has something both Haghpat & Sanahin do not – stunning frescoes, the big attractions of this particular monastery.